reefgenomics/CBASS84/CBASS84_16S/README.md

 3. The script `CBASS84_16S_stats.R` runs PERMANOVAS to compare overall bacterial diversity across temperatures and sites
 4. The script `CBASS84_16S_ordination.R` plots PCoAs of all samples
 5. The script `CBASS84_16S_DESeq2.R` identifies differentially abundant OTUs between sites and temperatures

+## Input files

+the folder CBASS84_16S/Input_files/ contains Mothur OTU and taxonomy tables required as input for this workflow.
+In addition a tab-delimited table with sample metadata.